Best Practices Are Engineering Anathema [blog]

 gandalf

-Years ago, I read a blog post, now lost somewhere out there on the internet, that spoke on the concept of focusing on actions with outsized beneficial effects.
-For example, doing a short amount of exercise pays back with enormous longevity and health benefits.
+I remember reading a blog post years ago, now lost out there on the internet, about the concept of focusing your attention on actions which have asymetric beneficial effects.
+For example, doing a short amount of physical exercise pays back with enormous longevity and health benefits.

-That post came to mind again because I’ve recently noticed an opposite kind of imbalance, one where a small action creates a big annoying hindrance, one I often see in system architecture and code reviews:
+That post came to mind because I’ve recently noticed an opposite kind of imbalance, one where a small action creates a big annoying hindrance.
+It has to do with what the industry calls “best practices”, and I often see it in system/code reviews:

-The entire concept of the “best practice” should be considered anathema in the engineering field.
-When you distill best practices down to their simplest form, they are, ultimately, a form of engineering via checklist.
-By this term checklist engineering I mean any form of engineering where we have surrendered some amount of decision making and critical thinking to other people who have formed a “best practice list”.
+In my view, the entire concept of the “best practice” should be considered anathema to engineers.
+Best practices distilled to their simplest form are, ultimately, a form of engineering via checklist.
+By this I mean any situation where we have essentially surrendered some amount of decision making and critical thinking to other people who have formed a “best practice list”.

 This is opposed to reasoning for ourselves at every possible decision making point for why we make any particular choice.

-Sure, I recognize that checklist engineering is probably useful for getting an implementation to a form that is “decent and not the absolute worst possible”.
-Best practices get you to a middle-of-the-road solution, but rarely to what the truly “best” solution would be for your particular situation.
-I think it’s an ultimately harmful way to go about doing engineering.
-When you work with increasingly complex systems, and need to work within bespoke contexts unique to a business’s situation where other needs are critically at play (e.g. time, complexity, availability, budget, etc.), you will encounter an increasing number of situations where the best practice simply is not the best.
+Sure, checklists are useful for getting an implementation to a form that is “decent and not the absolute worst possible”.
+But in my experience they are a middle-of-the-road solution, rarely ever the actual “best” solution for your particular situation.
+Because of this, I say it’s an ultimately harmful way to go about doing engineering.
+When you work with increasingly complex systems, or need to work within bespoke contexts unique to a business’s situation where other needs are critically at play (e.g. time, complexity, availability, budget, etc.), you will encounter an increasing number of situations where the best practice simply is not the best.

-Their name alone implies they are the ‘best’ way to do anything, but this is far from the case.
+Maybe the problem stems from the term itself.
+The name alone implies they are the ‘best’ way to do anything.
 There would be a lot less of a problem if we all agreed to call them “recommended practices that generally work most but not all of the time”.
-But by calling them ‘best’, we get engineers taking this at face value and following them with strict observation, not straying from them at all, and sometimes unable to answer why they are preferred.
+But by calling them ‘best’, we now have engineers everywhere taking this at face value and following them with strict observation, not straying from them at all, unable to answer why they are preferred.
 I argue this: abandon the concept of ‘best practices’ as absolute solutions and instead recognize them only as potential ones.

 A computer science quote comes to mind: “premature optimization is the root of all evil”.
-Recognize that the very practices people cultishly abide by may themselves be suboptimal or the cause of unnecessary maintenance!
-This is especially true any time they broadly recommend abstraction.
-Let’s assume there is a best practice X that is technically more extensible than Y. Now ask yourself: Does the context of the application have (or will ever be expected to have) enough complexity that implementing X would lead to a net-reduction in complexity?
-Or is the project small enough that X may actually introduce more complexity?
+The very practices people cultishly abide by may themselves be suboptimal or the cause of unnecessary maintenance!
+I have found this is especially true any time something broadly recommends abstraction.
+Think of it this way: let’s say method X that is technically more extensible than method Y. Now ask yourself: Does the context have or will ever be expected to have enough complexity, that implementing X would lead to a net-reduction in complexity?
+Or is the project actually small enough that X may actually introduce more complexity?
 Would implementing method X force the author to undo a lot of work and introduce major business delays?
 Will these delays ever lead to a return on value?

 As an engineer, abandon best practices and all forms of contextless broad recommendations as anathema.
 Instead, harness your capacity to understand effects, and give your full attention to each engineering issue you encounter on a case-by-case basis to make your own determinations.